grafana/loki/docs/getting-started/get-logs-into-loki.md

 The following instructions should help you get started.

-1. If you haven't already, download a Promtail configuration file and put it in the same directory as promtail binary.
+1. If you haven't already, download a Promtail configuration file.
+Keep track of where it is, because you will need to cite it when you run the binary.

 ```
-wget NEED DOWNLOAD LINK
+wget NEED DOWNLOAD LINK FOR CONFIG FILE
 ```

 2. Open the config file in the text editor of your choice.
 It should look similar to this: